Aroxx/Aroxx/README.md

 ## Hi, I'm Alex <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm a Quality Assurance / automation professional and front-end developer.
-I've been building websites for a long time but it's never paid the bills.
-Currently focused on mastering React, JavaScript, and CSS.
-Also, having a lot of fun with [Eleventy](https://www.11ty.dev/), learning about static-site generators, and all that cool Jamstacky stuff.
+I'm a Software Development Engineer in Test and Front-End Developer.
+I'm currently focused on learning Python and mastering React, JavaScript, and CSS.
+Also, having a lot of fun with [Eleventy](https://www.11ty.dev/), learning about static-site generators, and all that cool Jamstack stuff.

 - 📫 How to reach me: alexpeterhall @ gmail
-- 🛠 I’m currently working on front-end development and test automation.
+- 🛠 I’m currently working on test automation, CI/CD, and front-end development.
-- 🚀 I’m currently learning everything React.
+- 🚀 I’m currently learning Python and everything React.
 - 🏍 Fun fact: I play classical violin and ride motorcycles.

 ---